'I see tears sometimes:' Brookings County Food Pantry's story

 Last year, households visited the food pantry 1,041 times.

-This year, it’s had 960 visits, and there’s still nearly two months left in the year.
+This year, it’s had 960 visits, and there are still nearly two months left in the year.

 KELOLAND News visited the Brookings County Food Pantry on a Wednesday morning.